No Cosigner Student Loans

 Are there any loans for students that do not require cosigners?

 Parents and guardians can apply for student loans without cosigners.
-The Parent PLUS loan option allows parents and guardians to apply on behalf of their children.
-The application procedure for this loan requires parent/guardians to fill out the FAFSA application form.
+The Parent PLUS Loan allows parents and guardians to apply on behalf of their children.
+The application procedure for this loan requires that the student fill out the FAFSA application form.

 What are the different types of student loans with no cosigner?